General Principles

 • Vital signs within normal limits after treatment given (BP, pulse, respiratory rate, end tidal carbon dioxide, pulse oximetry > 96%)

-This protocol applies only to adult Insulin dependent diabetic patients who are refusing hospital transport after the resolution of insulin-induced hypoglycemia by the administration of oral glucose, Glucagon IM/IN or IV/IO Dextrose.
+This protocol applies only to adult Insulin dependent diabetic patients who are refusing hospital transport after the resolution of insulin-induced hypoglycemia by the administration of oral glucose, Glucagon IM or IV/IO Dextrose.
 After treatment with any of the above meds and return to an asymptomatic state, some patients will refuse transport to the hospital.
 The following items should be accounted for and included in the assessment and documentation:

 • The patient is on Insulin only (does not take oral diabetes medication)